MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Sql/Set-AzureRmSqlServerDisasterRecoveryConfiguration.md

 Accept wildcard characters: False
 ```

-### -VirtualEndpointName
+### -ResourceGroupName
-Specifies the name of a virtual end point.
+Specifies the name of a resource group.

 ```yaml
 Type: String